lshariprasad/IoT-LAB/README.md

-# 🔧 Internet Of Things - Lab Based Project
+# 🔧 Internet of Things (IoT) - Lab Based Projects

-> Build.
+> **Build.
 Break.
 Learn.
-Repeat. 🔧⚡
+Repeat.** 🔧⚡

-**IoT LAB** is a collection of real-world **IoT and embedded systems projects** built using **Arduino Uno and ESP32**.
-This repository focuses on practical applications such as **automation, health monitoring, robotics, and sensor-based systems**, helping learners understand **hardware–software integration** through hands-on implementation.
+> A practical journey into IoT & Embedded Systems Engineering.

 ---

+## 📖 Overview

+**IoT LAB** is a curated collection of real-world **IoT and Embedded Systems projects** built using **Arduino Uno and ESP32**.

+This repository focuses on hands-on learning through practical implementations in:

+- 🏠 Home Automation
+- 🩺 Health Monitoring
+- 🌱 Smart Agriculture
+- 📡 Robotics & Radar Systems
+- 🧠 Sensor-Based Intelligent Systems

+The goal is to bridge the gap between **hardware and software integration** using structured, real-time applications.

+---

-## 💻 Project Repository Details
+# 💻 Project Repository Details

 | S.No | Project Name | Description | Technologies Used | Last Updated |
 |------|--------------|------------|-------------------|--------------|